bgkillas/kalc/README.md

 - "{x,y,z}" to graph a parametric equation in 3d, example: {cos(x),sin(x),x} helix, {sin(x)cos(y),sin(x)sin(y),cos(x)} sphere
 - "{{a,b,c},{d,e,f},{g,h,i}}" to define a 3x3 matrix
 - "rnd" to generate a random number
+- "epoch" to get time in seconds since unix epoch
 - Alt+Enter will not graph whatever is present
 - "help {thing}" to get more detail on a function/option/feature
 - "help help" to list all things to query